Fear of a Black CurrantPosted by Abby Luby via Edible Hudson Valley

 Growing black currants is one thing; marketing is another endeavor.
 “Today, after 12 years of legally growing and selling currants, I feel like I’m still ‘sisyphus-ing,'” Quinn reflects, comparing himself to the mythical Greek king Sisyphus who was fated to push an immense bolder up a hill for all of time.
 Ideally Quinn would rather avoid working on what he sees as both sides of the industry.
 “You don’t want to grow currants and also be responsible for distributing them.
 Like the apple farmers, you want to raise them and sell them to a distributor, not raise, grow and sell.”

 The business end is complicated: markets are fickle, establishing a product is a slow process, and ultimately it all depends on supply and demand.
 “If you grow a crop and it’s not a ready market item and you can’t sell it, the tendency is to drop the price.
 But that’s a death knell.
 Once you lower the price, you can’t raise it again.
 I always try to keep the price high to pay for all the effort that goes into growing and turning it into a saleable product,” says Quinn.
+Marketing definitely helps with this, whether you go for it via keyword research or through more direct routes, having a marketing plan can help you hone in on where you can target to get the sales in.
+However, doing it alone is not an easy undertaking.
+Going through a food marketing agency can lead to more awareness of your brand and products; choosing an agency like Ceres PR, who recently amazed with their christmas magic in the kitchen, could prove to be a move of great value for your business to make.

 The Hudson Valley local food movement has given a boost to black currant consumption, as have regional restaurants.
 Wesley Dier, chef and owner of the Local and the Shelter, both in Rhinebeck, says he not only uses black currants because they are grown at Quinn’s nearby farm, but because the fruit is flavorful and versatile.